Best mesh Wi-Fi routers Android Central 2022

 From a hardware perspective, you get plenty of speed on Wi-Fi with AC Wi-Fi delivering 400Mbps at 2.4Ghz and 867Mbps at 5Ghz.
-Two ethernet ports on each help you keep all of your devices connected, even the older ones.
-Not to mention, a smaller size than some, makes this an easy router to hide in any room's decor.
+Two Ethernet ports on each help you keep all your devices connected, even the older ones.
+Not to mention, it's a smaller size than some, which makes this an easy router to hide in any room's decor.

 - Native Alexa support